KaanEkimoz/DrawRush-HyperCasual/README.md

 What I've Learned from this Project

--Play Testing with device simulator and real devices -Adding SplashScreen to Unity
+-Play Testing with device simulator and real devices \n -Adding SplashScreen to Unity
 -Unity TrailRenderer and LineRenderer Components -Complicated Boolean Mechanics